 You are here

-An Intensive Vacation Week Program
+april Vacation Week Program for grades 7-12

-Program Information and Cost
+Program Information AND cost

 Registrations are accepted on a first-come, first-served and space available basis.
 Submission of a registration form does not guarantee enrollment in a class.
 If you submit a registration form and your preferred classes are full, you will be placed on the waiting list and notified as soon as possible if a space becomes available.

-Fashion Intensive (Grades 7-12)
+Fashion Upcycling (Grades 7-12)